 Recommendation

-Please refer also to the documentation of the SAP Payroll Process for your country existing on SAP Help Portal Payroll Documentation Payroll (PY)!
+Please refer also to the documentation of the SAP Payroll Process for your country existing on the SAP Help Portal!

 Note

 In the subsequent, we describe the creation of payroll-relevant data for the single employee.

 However, you can also change existing master data records.
 For this, choose the Pencil icon next to the relevant record instead of the New button.
 In exceptional cases, if required, you may also delete a record by choosing the Trash Bin icon next to the relevant record.
 However, care should be taken when deleting a master data record!